rcruzoliver/ctrlx_nanotec_22/README.md

 This is a C++ project, therefore the code first need to be compiled (i.e. generate the binaries) and then packed in the so-called snap file, which will then installed in ctrlX OS.

 ### 0. Clone this repository in your local system
-This example is designed for Ubuntu 22.04 x86_64 Desktop.
+This example is designed for Ubuntu Jammy Jellyfish 22.04 x86_64 Desktop.
 The "cmake" process that would be used has been designed for a Linux machine, and moreover Snapcraft is a technology from Canonical (the developers of Ubuntu).
 If you want to develop apps for the ctrlX ecosystem, you must mandatory work in a Ubuntu 22.04 OS, no matter if it is a virtual machine or a native installation.

 Open a terminal, it will be started in your home directory.
 This is the best place to clone this repository.
 Simply enter: